 Roger Roffman, D.S.W.
 Previous Director of IPRG

-Professor Emeritus at UW School of Social Work
+Professor Emeritus, UW School of Social Work

 D.S.W. in Social Work, University of California, Berkeley